bhakra nangal dam

 12. Unique Engineering

-• The construction of the dam was a remarkable engineering feat, overcoming challenging terrain and geological conditions.
+• The dam’s construction was a remarkable engineering feat, overcoming challenging terrain and geological conditions.

-• It was designed to withstand earthquakes and floods, ensuring its durability and safety.
+• It was designed to withstand earthquakes and floods, ensuring durability and safety.

 13. Nangal Dam